Lakshith007/faceclust/README.md

 # faceclust
-vgg is th file in which the embeddins where created in 100 sec
+vgg is th file in which the embeddings where created in 100 sec(colab gpu)